lgcyofficial/AIHedgeFund/README.md

 # TradeAgent

+“We built an AI-native hedge fund simulator that thinks like a team, acts like a fund, and explains itself like a product.”

 TradeAgent is an AI-native hedge fund simulator for live decision making, portfolio construction, and real-time investment intelligence.

+“The problem is not lack of ideas.
+The problem is turning ideas into coordinated, risk-aware portfolio decisions fast enough to matter.”

 Instead of asking one model to pick a stock, TradeAgent runs an entire fund workflow: